neumino/neumino.github.io/movies.md

-### The Photograph
+### Z-O-M-B-I-E-S 2
-*Released on 2020-02-14, vote average 10*
+*Released on 2020-02-14, vote average 6*

-When famed photographer Christina Eames dies unexpectedly, she leaves her estranged daughter, Mae, hurt, angry and full of questions.
-When Mae finds a photograph tucked away in a safe-deposit box, she soon finds herself delving into her mother&#39;s early life -- an investigation that leads to an unexpected romance with a rising journalist.
+Zed and Addison are back at Seabrook High, where, after a groundbreaking semester, they continue to steer both their school and community toward unity.
+But the arrival of a new group of outsiders – mysterious werewolves – threatens to shake up the newfound peace and causes a rift in Zed and Addison’s budding romance.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kmicB3J1emw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3K-7W9KSi5o?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>